 Part of a small piece I’m working on for a short story competition, for the prompt “he awoke to the sound of birds”.
-The pieces will begin to fit together into a coherent jigsaw as the story continues, but instant kudos to you if you understand what legend this is taken from.
-I’m impressed.
+The pieces will hopefully begin to fit together into a coherent jigsaw as the story continues, but it’s taken from a legend.
 (Though, if it gives you a clue, I’m utterly ignoring the latest adaptations of it; this is my own odd, unfinished little version, with badly-named horses and coin tricks.)

 How long had it been?
 He didn’t know.
 All he knew was the green of the forest, the weight of the bow on his back; the days had begun to blur into the march forward, the march home.

 Steed, the only constant in his life, was dead; lying far behind him, on foreign sands.
 Steed had been there in the stables when he had first learned to ride; when Marian had still jested about his eyes, so different from his parents’ – the bright green of forests, of mischief, of changelings.
 Steed was the horse he rode when he went hunting, the day he heard his parents’ land had fallen to him; Steed was beneath him when they both almost fell, steady in an ever-changing battlefield, men being spent like coin round him.
 No one who had seen the Crusades could ever have called them holy.

 He was almost there – he could feel it in his blood, feet moving to the beat of his heart.
 His land, his country, his home.

 He shut his eyes tightly, unable to afford himself distractions; he wanted to have a clear mind when he saw his home, savour it, breathe in the sweet, familiar air.